chauff/cse1500-web-transcripts/Lecture-3.md

 var g1 = new Game(1);
 g1.getID();
 g1.setID(2);
 var g2 = new Game(3);

+//🚩 ES6: object destructuring allows us to extract several object properties at once instead of one-by-one var {totalPoints,winner,difficulty} = g1;
+//🚩 ES6: template literals to make string concatenations more readable console.log(`This game reached ${totalPoints} points, was won by ${winner} and had difficulty ${diff}.`);
 ```

 **In JavaScript, an object constructor is just a normal function**.
 When the `new` keyword appears, the JavaScript runtime executes two steps: